Uthapuram caste wall

-The Uthapuram caste wall, called by various names as the wall of shame, the wall of untouchability is a 12 ft high and 600 meter long wall built by dominant caste villagers reportedly to segregate the Dalit population in the Village of Uthapuram in Tamil Nadu.
+The Uthapuram caste wall, also called the wall of shame or the wall of untouchability, is a 12 ft high and 600 meter long wall built by dominant caste villagers reportedly to segregate the Dalit population in the village of Uthapuram in Tamil Nadu.
 The village witnessed violence between Dalits and the dominant castes during 1948, 1964 and 1989 and was also known for its caste based discrimination.

-Protests started in 2008 campaigning to demolish the wall led mostly by the Communist Party of India (Marxist) and left-wing organizations.
+Protests started in 2008 campaigning to demolish the wall, led mostly by the Communist Party of India and left-wing organizations.
 Later a small portion of the wall was demolished by the government to allow entry to the Dalits to access the main road.
 Many dominant caste villagers left the village and moved 3 km away with their belongings reportedly as a protest for demolishing the wall.

 70 houses belonging to the Dalits were attacked in October 2008 reportedly in retaliation for the demolition of the wall and a Dalit man was shot dead by the police.
 Tensions continued until 2015, when during a clash between the communities several vehicles were set on fire and many were hospitalized.

 Background

 Caste divisions and clashes

-The Village of Uthapuram in the Madurai district has two major castes, the dominant caste Vellala Pillaimar and the Dalit Pallar caste.
+The village of Uthapuram in the Madurai district has two major castes, the dominant caste Vellala Pillaimar and the Dalit Pallar caste.
 The village was known for its caste tensions and there were violent conflicts between the castes during the years 1948, 1964 and 1989.

 Caste discrimination

 The dominant caste villagers reportedly blocked attempts of the Dalits to build a bus stop and increased the elevation of a parapet close to the bus stop to discourage the Dalits from sitting before them.
 The tea-shops managed by caste Hindus are not visited by the Dalits.
-The Dalits are not permitted to enter an dominant caste-dominated streets and are refused space in the community halls and in the village squares and were also denied entry to burial sites.
+The Dalits are not permitted to enter a dominant caste-dominated streets and are refused space in the community halls and in the village squares and were also denied entry to burial sites.